magnusnn/informationSecurity/ttm4135/README.md

 #### Security properties of hash functions
 A cryptographic hash function must be able to withstand all known types of cryptanalytic attack.
 At a minimum, it must have the following properties:

-**Collision resistant:**
+- **Collision resistant:**
 	- it should be infeasible to find any two different values X1 and X2 with H(X1) = H(X2).
 		- H(X1) = H(X2) is called a **Cryptographic hash collision**.
 	- this property is sometimes referred to as strong collision resistance.
 	- it requires a hash value at least twice as long as that required fo preimage-resistance.
 		- otherwise collisions may be found by a birthday attack.

-**Second-preimage resistant**:
+- **Second-preimage resistant**:
 	- Given a value X1 it should be infeasible to find a different value X2 with H(X1) = H(X2).

-**One-way (a.k.a preimage resistant)**:
+- **One-way (a.k.a preimage resistant)**:
 	- given a value y it should be infeasible to find any input x with H(x) = y

-An attacker who can break second-preimage resistance can also break collision resistance.
+- An attacker who can break second-preimage resistance can also break collision resistance.

+#### The birthday paradox
+- in a group of 23 randomly chosen people, the probability that at least two have the same birthday is over 0.5.
+- in general, in we choose around √M values from a set of size M, the probability of getting two values the same is around 0.5.
+	- √365 ≈ √361 = 19
+- Suppose a hash function H has an output size of k bits.
+	- if H is regarded as a rando function then 2^(k/2) trials are enough to find a collision with probability around 0.5.
+- Today 2^80 trials would be considered infeasible.
+	- therefore, in order to satisfy collision resistance, hash functions should have output of at least
+		- 2^(80 x 2) = 160 bits.

 #### MDx family
 - Deployed family members were MD2, MD4, MD5
 - all have 128-bit output
 - **all of them are broken** (real collisions have been found)